DLeifert1007/Project2/README.md

 ### **Methodology**
 1. **Preprocessing:**
+   - Dropped any nulls (no null values were found in the dataset).
    - Encoded categorical features into numerical formats.
    - Assessed multicollinearity using Variance Inflation Factor (VIF).
 2. **Modeling:**